Waipu Caves Glowworms: The Best Free Glowworm Cave In New Zealand

 It’s important to bear in mind that you are going inside a cave so proceed with caution and wear a hard hat if you have one.

-Torch Or Headlamp
+Torch/Flashlight Or Headlamp

 It will be dark inside the cave during the day or at night, so remember to take a torch or headlamp with you.
 I recommend a headlamp because then you have both of your arms free while exploring.
 You may need them for your balance!

-It’s important to take a light but use it with caution!
-Try not to point your light directly at the glowworms, especially the white light.
 Shining the light on the glowworms can stun them and it can cause them to turn off their blue glow in fright.
 This can be dangerous for the glowworms because their light is how they attract their food.
 Glowworms can keep their light off for many days if they feel threatened, so it can have a big impact on them.
-If your headlamp has a red light setting then use that.
-You will still be able to see the blue light of the glowworms but you will not frighten the glowworms so much.

 Discover more amazing locations in the North Island where you can see glowworms for free in this post.

-How To Find The Waipu Caves
+How To Find The Waipu Caves Entrance

 From the car park, go through the gate and follow the path across the large flat grassed area towards the orange marker post and the trees.
-This orange post marks the start of the Waipu Caves Track.
+The orange post marks the start of the Waipu Caves Track.

 Waipu Caves Track

 Instead, the track goes from the cave entrance and crosses farmland and bush areas over the hills.
-The track leads to a viewpoint and you must return back the same way.
+The track leads to a viewpoint and you must return the same way.

-It takes about 1.5 hours return.
+It takes about 1.5 hours out and back.

 If you are interested in doing this walk have a look at the DOC website here.